justinsgithub/justindevelops/markdown/index.md

 ---
 ## About

-This site hosts the notes that outline the majority of my videos.
+This site hosts the notes that outline some of my videos.

 ---